Skip to Content

 Q. What do I do if my employee is demonstrating concerning behavior and not showing up for work?

 A. First try to reach out to the employee.
 If the employee has failed to call their absence in and/or their behavior has been concerning, and they are not returning calls, consider reaching out to their emergency contact.
-Tell the contact that you are concerned about your employee (without disclosing any confidential information) and ask if they have checked in with the employee recently.
-If not, ask them to have the employee call their Supervisor or manager so you know they are ok.
+Tell the contact that you are concerned about your employee without disclosing any confidential information and ask if they have checked in with the employee recently.
+If not, ask them to have the employee call their supervisor or manager so you know they are ok.
 If you are still unable to reach the employee, consider having a manager or law enforcement conduct a welfare check.
 Consult with your department HR representative for next steps.

 Q. Will I lose my job if I have a mental health crisis?

 A. Your health comes first.
 If you or someone you love are having a mental health crisis, don’t wait to seek treatment or delay care.
 Delaying or avoiding treatment could make things worse and could end up with someone losing their life.
 If you are having suicidal thoughts, the most important thing is that you get the help you need to keep living.
-There are State and federal protections for disabilities – including mental health conditions.
-A “disability” is a condition that limits or impacts your ability to perform daily functions - including your ability to perform or attend work.
-Talk to your doctor and have them provide a medical note detailing any work limitations or restrictions you have (if needed).
-This could also include a medical leave of absence.
-Your employer does not need to know your diagnosed medical condition.
-Provide the note to your supervisor, manager, or department HR personnel.
-Your department will work with you and Human Resources to discuss your needs and reasonable accommodation options to support you in the workplace If your work involves Public Safety, your ability to continue to perform that work would likely be evaluated on a case-by-case basis.
-Ultimately, your life is the most important consideration when considering if you should seek treatment.
+There are state and federal protections for disabilities – including mental health conditions.

 Q. If I use the County’s EAP, does it stay confidential?